arungudelli/angularjswiki/content/en/httpclient/get-params.md

 +++

-To do http get request with parameters in Angular, we can make use of options argument in `HttpClient.get()`method.
+To do http get request with parameters in Angular, we can make use of params options argument in `HttpClient.get()` method.

 As explained in previous Angular HTTP get request tutorial, `Http.get()` method takes two arguments